ransty/Kakuro/README.md

 <ol>
 <li><strike>Save and load files using both vectors.</strike> Done</li>
 <li>Only show possible choices - making sure to adhere to both parts 3 and 4 of the minimal program list.</li>
 <li>Keep track of changes to the grid values using a data structure holding new objects called move.cpp.
-Add an undo button.</li>
+Store them in the vector when the user makes a change.</li>
+<li>Add an undo button allowing the user to undo and redo</li>
 <li><strike>Win solution.
 Proper checking of all sum cells to see if they are correct.
 Not comparing to boardSolution!</strike> Done</li>
 <li>Once win solution occurs; let the user 'replay' the way the solution was found.</li>
 <li>Task 6 - save moves to text file.</li>